Life & Times (of a Perfect Stranger)

 Sadly, it all proved too impractical to continue.
 No-one was being paid for any of this, and it was unreasonable to expect jobbing musicians to turn up to a rehearsal if there was paid work elsewhere.
 As far as I recall, we only had all nine members together on four occasions, but we did enough work in smaller groups for the band members to get some idea of the music.
 Eventually, I decided to call it a day, but we managed to get everyone together for one last rehearsal, where we made the recording of Formative Years you can read about and hear below (the only complete recorded performance by humans on this site).

-The other three movements, which we never got round to working on seriously, are less tightly structured than the first, with more extended solos for the excellent musicians I had at my disposal — such a shame we never heard them … but that’s all changing!
-In fact I have now heard all the other three movements played by humans, and it’s sounding amazing!
-(In addition there are several other pieces in rehearsal, some written for the original band, some more recent arrangements.)
+The other three movements, which we never got round to working on seriously, are less tightly structured than the first, with more extended solos for the excellent musicians I had at my disposal — such a shame we never heard them … but that’s all changed!
+In fact I — and others — have now heard all the other three movements, along with some other pieces, played by humans, and it’s sounding amazing!
+(Of those other pieces, some were written for the original band and some are more recent arrangements.
+Oh, and there are a couple of tiny Zappa pieces too.)
 The titles of these movements are not necessarily final:

-- The slow movement: Out in the World, a slow jazz waltz with interludes of craziness and solos for flugelhorn, piano and bass clarinet.
+- The slow movement: Ankle Deep in Dust, a slow jazz waltz with interludes of craziness and solos for flugelhorn, piano and bass clarinet.

 - The scherzo: Midlife Crisis, a hectic piece, much of it over an inversion of the main bass riff of Formative Years, but in 29/4 (9x3 + 2), with solos for alto sax, guitar, piano and trombone.